neilcharles/geoviz/README.md

 ### Quick access to digital elevation model data

-To draw scenes using high resolution DEM's, you'll need to download your own data (see below), but geoviz also has a helpful function to obtain 50m resolution DEM data from [Mapbox](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/).
-Small areas drawn using this data won't look great, but for larger areas (> 10 square km), it's a fast way to get started.
+To draw scenes using sub 2m resolution DEM's, you'll need to download your own data (see below), but geoviz also has helpful functions to obtain DEM data from [Mapbox](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/) and [Mapzen](https://www.mapzen.com/).
+Mapzen doesn't require an API key and gives access to higher resolution data, depending on where in the world you request.

 ```R